 - Using a straw as much as possible.
 Expect to catch some stares when you’re doing this with a cup of tea, but this will minimise the contact between the liquid and your teeth and minimise staining.

 - Taking over-the-counter pain relievers.
-If you experience any pain or sensitivity after your session, you can take your everyday paracetamol or any similar medication for relief.
+If you experience pain or tooth sensitivity after your teeth whitening session, you can take your everyday paracetamol or any similar medication for relief.
 You can also ask your dentist for prescription medicine if you prefer.

 - Choosing smudge-proof lipstick or lip gloss.
 Keep lip makeup from getting on your teeth, especially if you are using them on a regular basis.
 They can actually leave a permanent stain on the enamel if you aren’t careful.

 - Using maintenance products.
 Strengthen your tooth enamel and seal your whitening results in with an enamel booster.
 Get touch-ups on the go with a teeth whitening pen.
 Check out our wide array of products to see what can help.

 - Rinsing your mouth after each meal.
 To ensure that you don’t leave food and drinks in your mouth for too long, swish some water in your mouth right after eating.
 You can also alternate between sips or rinses of water in between.

 - Flossing regularly.
 Remove any harmful build-up that could make your teeth yellow.
 Flossing is also good oral hygiene that can keep your teeth white for a longer time.
 Don’t overdo it though as you might end up doing harm to your gums.

 - Smoking heavily and drinking alcohol frequently.
 These can reverse the effects of teeth whitening.
 Many alcoholic beverages, such as wine, contain tannins that can lead to yellow teeth.
 The same goes for nicotine in tobacco.
 If you can’t quit entirely, at least lessen the frequency and do them in moderation.